itu-devops/lecture_notes/sessions/session_11/Slides.md

 - Consider using dedicated tools and vaults for secrets (e.g. `docker secret`)

-##### Case Study
-- [The Uber Breach](https://www.bloomberg.com/news/articles/2017-11-21/uber-concealed-cyberattack-that-exposed-57-million-people-s-data) - started accessing a private GitHub repo, where keys were found for an AWS account, etc.
+Case Study: [The Uber Breach](https://www.bloomberg.com/news/articles/2017-11-21/uber-concealed-cyberattack-that-exposed-57-million-people-s-data) - started accessing a private GitHub repo, where keys were found for an AWS account, etc.

 - Legend has it that when I was a student, one of the lecturers in our university has declared his love for his wife by sharing with her the root password for one of his servers.
 There are other ways to show love :)